 If you are a heartworm positive dog, your chances of making it out of the shelter are virtually zero.
 That's why Greater Good Charities is sending Good Flights to meet shelter partners in the heavily affected state of Louisiana where they will move 2,000 animals to recipient groups to find their forever homes over the course of 12 months.

 Half of those animals will be asymptomatic heartworm positive dogs.
 They will be pre-treated prior to transport according to American Heartworm Society (AHS) guidelines.

-Greater Good Charities will cover the cost of the Good Flights and ground transport beginning in April 2021, Heartworm Awareness month, and we will supply participating shelters with:
+Greater Good Charities will cover the cost of the Good Flights and ground transport during Heartworm Awareness month, and we will supply participating shelters with:

 - Cash grants towards care which includes mentorship with the anchor shelters on diagnosis, treatment, and care of heartworm dogs in the shelter

 - Needed pharmaceutical products such as Immitcide, Heartgard, Nexgard, and doxycycline

 - In-kind animal care items such as crates, blankets, bowls, leashes, and collars Foster initiatives and support

 This may mark the last summer for many dogs if they do not receive the heartworm treatment they need this year.
 But you can make a difference.
 Pledge to protect pets by understanding the signs of heartworm and sharing the importance of the Good Flights program.